cube45-academy/.github/profile/README.md

 ## Rules

 - You may use google/stackoverflow/youtube/whatever website to know how to do things
-- You may ask questions by raising issues to the challenge repository
+- You may ask questions by creating discussions in the challenge repository
 - You may use whatever language/tool/IDE you want, unless specified.
 - There's no point in cheating.
 Really do the work and you'll improve your skills.
 If you want to be a painter, asking others to paint on your behalf is not an efficient way to improve your painting skills.
 That's not to say you cannot ask for help from a friend, as long as he teaches you how to do and you understand what you're doing.